 In the digital world, the large majority of organizations have moved their business models online.
 With organizations becoming a part of digital transformation to make their workflows sustainable and improve efficiency, cybersecurity trends and threats are changing rapidly.
 We may see the impact of this change in terms of cybersecurity trends in 2022, just like last year.

 Since the importance of taking serious measures has recently been better understood, we may expect new components for methods to follow on delivering data security.
-The benefit of taking action based on Zero Trust principle while preventing attempts to capture sensitive data stacks and the importance of Privileged Access Management (PAM) implementations will come to the fore further among 2022 cybersecurity trends as a protective shield.
+The benefit of taking action based on the Zero Trust principle while preventing attempts to capture sensitive data stacks and the importance of Privileged Access Management (PAM) implementations will come to the fore further among 2022 cybersecurity trends as a protective shield.

 Hackers’ Primary Goal: Data Breach

-The General Data Protection Regulation (GDPR) took effect on May 25, 2018 in the European Union and the Law on the Protection of Personal Data was published in the official gazette on April 7, 2016 in Turkey to protect the privacy of personal data.
+The General Data Protection Regulation (GDPR) took effect on May 25, 2018 in the European Union, and the Law on the Protection of Personal Data was published in the official gazette on April 7, 2016 in Turkey to protect the privacy of personal data.
 Furthermore, these laws set certain obligations for organizations to successfully protect their employees' data.
 The California Consumer Privacy Act (CCPA), which took effect as of January 1, 2020, also has similar functions.

 Targeted Phishing Attacks

 Phishing attacks are frequently preferred by cyber attackers.
 The attack strategy works by sending phishing e-mails to users and is very common online.
 As a matter of fact, phishing attacks have recently become more personalized and oriented towards certain geographical locations.
-In addition, we must emphasize that hackers use more complex tactics in targeted phishing attacks and they trap users more easily.
+In addition, we must emphasize that hackers use more complex tactics in targeted phishing attacks, and they trap users more easily.

 Supply Chain Disruption